 Cooperation with the UNDP

-Over the past two years (2011-2013) the CAC has been heavily involved in UNDP programmes on corruption in the MENA region.
+Over the past years, the CAC has been heavily involved in UNDP programmes on corruption in the MENA region.
 The CAC chairman served as a member of the UNDP task force that was created to develop training courses on business integrity for small and medium size enterprises .The CAC was represented in a number of UNDP workshops and training held in Tunis and Cairo.

 Triangular cooperation: UNDP/WFEO-CAC/CSOs